douglashill/douglashill.github.io/Content/2024-ipad-pro-impressions.md

 The OLED screen should be great for watching movies in dim lighting, but I couldn’t appreciate this in the brightly-lit Apple store.
 Backlight bleed on other displays is hard to see where there is lots of ambient light.

+From what I read, I thought the nano-texture display would diffuse reflected light.
+However on seeing it, my impression was more that the reflections were just as sharp but were reduced in intensity and slightly more yellow.

 ## Cameras

 I’m really pleased that the front-facing camera is now on the top when the iPad is in landscape orientation.
 This will be more pleasant for people on the other end of video calls.